Table of Contents

 As you create your video story, there are certain things you should consider.

 Consumers rarely base their decisions on information.
 They base them on emotions.
-However, they will still need some facts to rationalize those emotions with.
+However, they will still need some facts to rationalize those emotions.

 It can be a bit tricky to find the right balance, but it might help to look at video content from brands that have done it successfully before and learn some lessons.